-- DO NOT lift or carry anything heavier than 2.25-4.5 kilograms (5-10 pounds) on the affected side for four to six weeks after surgery or as directed by your surgeon - DO NOT use your arm to push or pull yourself into or out of bed or a chair - DO NOT make sudden unexpected movements with your affected arm - DO NOT use deodorant, talcum powder or shave under the arm until the axillary (armpit) wound is healed.
-Once healed, an electric shaver is preferred over a razor with a blade - DO NOT put Vitamin E on incisions.
+- DO NOT lift or carry anything heavier than 2.25-4.5 kilograms (5-10 pounds) on the affected side for two to four weeks after surgery or as directed by your surgeon - DO NOT use your arm to push or pull yourself into or out of bed or a chair - DO NOT make sudden unexpected movements with your affected arm - DO NOT use deodorant, talcum powder or shave under the arm until the axillary (armpit) wound is healed. - DO NOT put Vitamin E on incisions.
 Some surgeons believe that Vitamin E can widen scars and irritate the incision.